Monato Esprit

-Monato Esprit is a 3D, fantasy-themed massively multiplayer online role-playing game.
-The game is currently in the open beta stage of development and was released in July 2009.
-Monato Esprit is free to download and uses the e-currency "MetaTIX" as its billing system.
+Monato Esprit was a 3D, fantasy-themed massively multiplayer online role-playing game.
+The game was released in July 2009 and reached the open beta stage of development before its shutdown sometime in 2012.
+Monato Esprit was free to download and used the e-currency "MetaTIX" as its billing system.

 Gameplay

-Monato Esprit follows many of the traditional structures of other MMORPGs.
-Players take control of an avatar (or "character") within a persistent world.
-Characters explore the landscape, delve through dungeons, fight monsters, complete quests, and interact with NPCs as well as other players.
-Successfully defeating monsters and completing quests yields items and experience points.
-As characters gain levels, they have the opportunity to use more powerful skills and better equipment.
-Characters can group together into parties and work together to achieve short-term goals, or create guilds, which serve as long-term social networks.
+Monato Esprit followed many of the traditional structures of other MMORPGs.
+Players took control of an avatar (or "character") within a persistent world.
+Characters explored the landscape, delved through dungeons, fought monsters, completed quests, and interacted with NPCs as well as other players.
+Successfully defeating monsters and completing quests yielded items and experience points.
+As characters gained levels, they had the opportunity to use more powerful skills and better equipment.
+Characters could group together into parties and work together to achieve short-term goals, or create guilds, which served as long-term social networks.

 Combat

-Combat is designed to accommodate younger and casual players.
-The game features strictly player versus environment action and emphasizes cooperation between players.
-The interface is simple and primarily mouse-driven, with a third-person perspective and a movable camera.
-To enter combat, players click on monsters they encounter in the world.
-Each successful strike results in damage to the monster's hit points, while the monster attacks in turn.
-Characters that lose all their hit points are revived in the nearest safe point, and there is no further punishment for defeat.
-If a monster loses all of its hit points, it is defeated and can be looted for items.
-Party members can select various "looting modes" to determine how items are divided up.
+Combat was designed to accommodate younger and casual players.
+The game featured strictly player versus environment action and emphasized cooperation between players.
+The interface was simple and primarily mouse-driven, with a third-person perspective and a movable camera.
+To enter combat, players clicked on monsters they encountered in the world.
+Each successful strike resulted in damage to the monster's hit points, while the monster attacks in turn.
+Characters that lost all their hit points were revived in the nearest safe point, and there was no further punishment for defeat.
+If a monster lost all of its hit points, it was defeated and could be looted for items.
+Party members could select various "looting modes" to determine how items are divided up.

-Each character has a number of skills to augment his or her combat potential.
-When characters gain a level, they receive a skill point that can be used to buy a rank in a skill.
-At least one rank is required to use a skill, and further ranks increase its effectiveness.
-The skills available for purchase are dependent on the character's level and class.
-Each class has its own unique skill roster, with more powerful skills becoming available as the character gains levels.
-Skills are broken into two categories: passive and active.
-Passive skills permanently increase the character's attributes and are always functioning.
-Active skills include attack spells, special melee strikes, healing, and temporary enchantments.
-Using an active skill costs mana, which limits the number of times a skill can be used over a short period.
+Each character had a number of skills to augment his or her combat potential.
+When characters gained a level, they received a skill point that could be used to buy a rank in a skill.
+At least one rank is required to use a skill, and further ranks increased its effectiveness.
+The skills available for purchase were dependent on the character's level and class.
+Each class had its own unique skill roster, with more powerful skills becoming available as the character gained levels.
+Skills were broken into two categories: passive and active.
+Passive skills permanently increased the character's attributes and were always functioning.
+Active skills included attack spells, special melee strikes, healing, and temporary enchantments.
+Using an active skill cost mana, which limited the number of times a skill could be used over a short period.